Helping You Make Empowered Lifestyle Choices

 “Let’s say I get 10% commission on a sale, and I can save you $400 by showing you a cheaper plan.
 That’s a difference of $40.
 You think I’m going to lose you for 40 bucks?
 It cost me almost that much money to find you.
 Tons of people get referred to us because we save them that $400.
 And that’s why people come to us.
 The way I look at it, it’s not the commission that’s important, it’s you, the person.

 “I love working for myself and being independent of a large firm,” Chuck concludes.
 “It allows me to be able to serve my clients better because I have more to offer than one company’s approach.
 Every company out there that I’ve worked for is a tool I can put in a toolbox.
 When I elected to work for some top financial services, I did it to get knowledge of the best tools.
-And now, in my company and life, I can use the best tools from my box to serve others instead of only offering what tools some- one else gives me.
-As an independent agent, I can sell anyone’s policies, I’m just not captive working for one company.”
+And now, in my company and life, I can use the best tools from my box to serve others instead of only offering the tools someone else gives me.
+As an independent agent, I can sell anyone’s policies— I’m not captive working for one company.

 “I could have made a lot more money if I had stuck with one place.
 But I’m not all about the money.
 And yes,” he says with a chuckle, “I like the independence, and being able to control my life.”